Types of Information Collected and How We Use It

 Links to Third Party Web Sites

 This site may contain links to third parties who may collect information directly from you.
 Each of the sites linked from this site have separate Privacy Policies and information collection practices, independent of Cidara, and Cidara has no responsibility or liability for these independent policies or actions and is not responsible for the privacy practices or the content of such sites, nor does Cidara make any warranties or representations about the contents, products or services offered on such sites or the security of any information you provide to them.
 Please review the privacy policies for these products, services, and sites in order to understand the applicable privacy and information collection practices.

 Merger, Sale or Bankruptcy

 In the event that Cidara is acquired by or merged with a third party, we reserve the right, in any of these circumstances, to sell or otherwise transfer the information we have collected as part of such merger, acquisition, sale, or other change of control.
-In the unlikely event of our bankruptcy, insolvency, reorganization, receivership, or assignment for the benefit of creditors, or the application of laws or equitable principles affecting creditors’ rights generally, we may not be able to control how your personally identifiable information is treated, transferred, or used.
-Therefore, you should know that in such event, your personally identifiable information may be treated like any other Cidara asset, and sold, transferred or shared with third parties, or used in ways not contemplated or permitted hereunder, without notice to you or your consent.
+In the unlikely event of our bankruptcy, insolvency, reorganization, receivership, or assignment for the benefit of creditors, or the application of laws or equitable principles affecting creditors’ rights generally, we may not be able to control how your personal information is treated, transferred, or used.
+Therefore, you should know that in such event, your personal information may be treated like any other Cidara asset, and sold, transferred or shared with third parties, or used in ways not contemplated or permitted hereunder, without notice to you or your consent.

 No Error-Free Performance